dbeniamine/vizardry/README.md

 #### Evolve from vim.org

+**Evolving directly from vim.org is deprecated.**
-Although the following method works fine, it is recommended to always install plugins by cloning a repository.
-To install plugin found at vim.org by from github use:
+To install plugin found at vim.org from github use:

     :Invoke -u vim-scripts <plugin-name>